Starring, Joonas Linkola: Commercial photographer based in Finland.

 Any new projects coming up or countries you will be visiting soon?

-In addition, I have now finished my studies from University and now I’m open for long term collaborations and projects.
+In addition, I just finished my studies from University and now I’m open for long term collaborations and projects.
 I love what I am doing nowadays, and I try to improve my skills and relationships further.
 If you’re around, hit me up with a message in Instagram and maybe we can go outdoors together!